fjmalass/PatentMine/docs/14_TUI_RENEWALS.md

 Tracking is per-patent (Approach B is the primitive).
-When you track from within a project, the deadline rows are **tagged** with that `project_id` for grouping and filtering — but a project is **never required**, and a patent can be tracked standalone. `:show.deadlines` is global by default and filterable by the active project.
+When you track from within a project, the deadline rows are **tagged** with that `project_id` for grouping and filtering — but a project is **never required**, and a patent can be tracked standalone. `:deadline.show` is global by default and filterable by the active project.

 **Pros**
 - Best of both: the correct per-patent primitive **plus** the optional client/matter lens you asked for.
-- Directly supports **"a specific project, and only some of its patents"**: inside a project you selectively `:track.renewals` the members you want; the deadline rows carry the project tag; the rest are untracked.
+- Directly supports **"a specific project, and only some of its patents"**: inside a project you selectively `:renewal.track` the members you want; the deadline rows carry the project tag; the rest are untracked.
 - No overloading of "project"; reuses the existing `deadline.project_id` column (already present, currently unused for renewals).